-In 2012, 2013 and 2014, we determined that some of our telecommunication equipment and miscellaneous equipment were impaired and recognized an impairment loss of NT\$301 million, NT\$254 million and NT\$64 thousand (US\$2.0 thousand), respectively.
-In 2012, we determined that parts of our investment properties were impaired and recognized an impairment loss of NT\$1,261 million.
-In 2013, based on the evaluation of fair value, some impaired investment properties increased in value and therefore we reversed the impairment losses of NT\$246 million.
-In 2012, we also recognized impairment losses of NT\$5 million for definite-lived intangible assets.
+In 2013, 2014 and 2015, we determined that some of our telecommunication equipment and miscellaneous equipment were impaired and recognized an impairment loss of NT\$254 million, NT\$64 thousand, and NT\$138 million (US\$4.2 million) respectively.

+In 2013 and 2015, we determined that some of our investment properties' recoverable amount which represented the fair value less costs to sell of some land and buildings was higher than the carrying amount and recognized reversals of impairment loss of NT\$246 million and NT\$142 million (US\$4.3 million), respectively.

-Goodwill amounting to NT\$18 million arising from the business combination of a subsidiary, CHI, was fully impaired for the year ended December 31, 2013 because CHI underwent organizational and operational downsizing, and the goodwill was considered no longer exist.
+Goodwill amounting to NT\$18 million arising from the business combination of a subsidiary, Chunghwa Investment Co., Ltd., or CHI, was fully impaired for the year ended December 31, 2013 because CHI underwent organizational and operational downsizing, and the goodwill was considered no longer exist.